Shashi0989/Pythia/R.md

 given run stays traceable and no two different-N runs ever collide on disk.

-**Protocol 4 — the Δφ convention.** Every angular separation stored anywhere in the project — `dPhi_WZ`, `dPhi_Z_lep`, `dPhi_Z_nu`,
+**Protocol 4 — the Δφ convention.** Every angular separation used anywhere in the project — `dPhi_WZ`, `dPhi_Z_lep`, `dPhi_Z_nu`,
 `dPhi_lep1_lep2`, `dPhi_lep_nu`, `dPhi_W_lep1`, `dPhi_W_lep2`,
-`dPhi_Z_lep1`, `dPhi_Z_lep2` — is computed by the single shared
+`dPhi_Z_lep1`, `dPhi_Z_lep2` — is folded to `[0, π]` using the same
-`dPhi()` function in `Settings.h`, folded to `[0, π]`.
-No script ever recomputes an angular separation with different folding logic, so every Δφ observable is directly comparable across every plot and every test in the project.
+convention everywhere: defined once in C++ as `dPhi()` in `Settings.h` (now retained there only as the canonical reference definition, since the generators no longer call it), and reimplemented as a NumPy-vectorized helper (`_dphi_np()`) in each Python analysis script, which is where every one of these observables is actually computed today.
+No script recomputes an angular separation with different folding logic, so every Δφ observable is directly comparable across every plot and every test in the project.

-**Adding a new observable — the three-step pattern.** Every observable added anywhere in this project follows the same pattern: (1) compute it in the C++ generators and store it as a ROOT branch (or derive it from existing branches in Python, if it's just a transformation of data already stored), (2) add one entry to the `ALL_OBSERVABLES`/ `OBSERVABLES` catalogue in each Python script that should plot it, (3) nothing else — every plotting function, menu, filename builder, and statistical test reads from that one catalogue, so no observable-specific code needs to be written anywhere else.
+**Adding a new observable — the three-step pattern.** Every observable added anywhere in this project follows the same pattern: (1) if it needs data not already stored, add the necessary raw per-particle kinematics as a ROOT branch in both C++ generators (only genuinely PYTHIA-only quantities, like a new event-record scan, belong in C++ — anything derivable from existing raw branches should be derived in Python instead); (2) add its derivation (if any) plus one entry to the `ALL_OBSERVABLES`/`OBSERVABLES` catalogue in each Python script that should plot it; (3) nothing else — every plotting function, menu, filename builder, and statistical test reads from that one catalogue, so no observable-specific code needs to be written anywhere else.